minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

     ![](screens-proposal.png)

 - Include a list of **main features** that will be available to users.
+All features should also be visible in the sketch.
 Keep it brief.

 - Mark which features define the *minimum viable product* (MVP) and which parts may be optional to implement.